 Criteria JORC Code explanation Commentary thick coarse-grained quartz-feldspar rock with phenocrysts of both of these minerals.
-A gossan outcrops along the line of th historic workings at Belara.
-It is a coarse boxwork of dark brow ironstone that contains approximately 50% red-brown, orang and yellow iron and copper oxides.
-The rocks to the east of th Belara lode are composed of greywackes with minor conglomerate layers and fine-grained argillite bands.
-The greywackes are very acidic in composition and are interpreted be reworked acid volcanic quartz-feldspar porphyries.
-Structurally, the mineralisation at Belara occurs in a very linea striking sequence of rocks.
-No evidence of local-scale folding I been reported in the area, although open to moderately tight folding is observed locally.
+A gossan outcrops along the line of the historic workings at Belara.
+It is a coarse boxwork of dark brown ironstone that contains approximately 50% red-brown, orange, and yellow iron and copper oxides.
+The rocks to the east of the Belara lode are composed of greywackes with minor conglomerate layers and fine-grained argillite bands.
+The greywackes are very acidic in composition and are interpreted to be reworked acid volcanic quartz-feldspar porphyries.
+Structurally, the mineralisation at Belara occurs in a very linear striking sequence of rocks.
+No evidence of local-scale folding has been reported in the area, although open to moderately tight folding is observed locally.
 The Belara prospect occurs on the eastern limb of a north-northwest striking, south-plunging, possibly overturned antiform (Glencoe Anticline).
-Previous explorers report that determining the structural framework w hindered by the strong cleavage that has been superimposed all rocks in the region, which overprints most of the earlier structural features.
-The mineralisation at Belara occurs within lithological sequence that is typical of Iberian-type VAMS min systems.
-Interpretation of drill core indicates that the Belara I consists of massive and disseminated pyrrhotite-chalcopyrite mineralisation with an upper zone that is enriched in galena a sphalerite.
+Previous explorers report that determining the structural framework was hindered by the strong cleavage that has been superimposed on all rocks in the region, which overprints most of the earlier structural features.
+The mineralisation at Belara occurs within a lithological sequence that is typical of Iberian-type VAMS mineral systems.
+Interpretation of drill core indicates that the Belara lode consists of massive and disseminated pyrrhotite-chalcopyrite mineralisation with an upper zone that is enriched in galena and sphalerite.
 The lode is conformable with the strong regional cleavage.
-However, it is noted that this cleavage is parallel to sedimentary bedding in the argillite wherever it has been preserved.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-See Table 1 in ASX announcement of 31 January 2022.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Historic Hole IDs B001-B034 Intervals were composited in Micromine, using a weighted average technique at a 1.0% Zinc equivalent cut off, allowing 3 of internal dilution and a 1 m minimum width (Table 2 ASX announcement of 31 January 2022).
-The zinc equivalent was used to choose the relevant intersection but is not reported as the metallurgy of the massive sulphide mineralisation is not well understood.
-The zinc metal equivaler was calculated using the individual metal results listed using the LME 3 months metal prices, which include Zinc USD 3,600/t, Copper USD 9,900/t, Lead USD 2,300/t, Silver USD \$24.5/oz an Gold USD \$1,840/oz.
-The zinc metal equivalent = ((zinc assayzinc price)+(copper assaycopper price)+(lead assay lead price)+(silver assaysilver price)+(gold assaygold price))/zinc price.
-The metallurgical recoveries and payability of the massive sulphide mineralisation is assumed from other volcanic-associal massive sulphide deposits in NSW based on a scoping study, which is not publicly reported, submitted to the NSW governm in 2014.
-Detailed metallurgy is required to confirm the assumptions used in the scoping study, which is planned to sta in the first quarter of 2022.
+However, it is noted that this cleavage is parallel to the sedimentary bedding in the argillite wherever it has been preserved.
+Drill hole A summary of all information material to See Table 1 in ASX announcement of 31 January 2022.
+Information the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole elevation or RL (Reduced Level elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth